jeena/esp8266-button/README.md

 # esp8266-button

-Software which runs on a esp8266 and publishes a MQTT toppic which can be used for different purpouses.
-I myself use it to toggle my flat in a state where I'm sleeping in the evening and that I'm awake in the morning an Home Assistant so it can automate different things accordingly.
+Software which runs on an ESP8266 and publishes an MQTT topic which can be used for different purposes of automation.

+I myself use it to toggle a state in [Home Assistant](https://www.home-assistant.io/), which automates my flat, so it understands that I'm either going to sleep in the evening, or just woke up in the morning.
+It then can automate the appropriate things accordingly.

 It consumes a minimal amount of energy and can be run on batteries for a really long time, I assume at least months if not years.
 It does it by